 In this tutorial, we’ll be looking at ways of sending emails from the terminal in Linux.
-We’ll start by going through the email system on a high-level overview.
+We’ll start by going through the email system with a high-level overview.
 We’ll then learn how we can send emails from the terminal by relaying our emails to a public SMTP server.
 Finally, we’ll see how email clients allow us to send emails with an attachment.

 2. Architecture of an Email System

-Before we begin, it is important to have a good grasp of the email system’s architecture.
+Before we begin, it is essential to have a good grasp of the email system’s architecture.
 In particular, we’ll try to understand what components work together to facilitate the sending of email across the internet.

 2.1.
 Mail User Agent (MUA)